How the "Urine Toxic Metals" Test

 In 2005, the Autism Research Institute,which promotes a spectrum of questionable autism treatments, issued a 42-page consensus position paper called Treatment Options for Mercury/Metal Toxicity in Autism and Related Developmental Disabilities .
 Referring to provoked testing of urine specimens, the document states that "the reference range for the urine or stool generally involves a comparison to people who are NOT taking a detoxification agent, so that even a normal person would tend to have a high result."
 Quig is identified as one of 33 people who reviewed and endorsed the position statement.

-Despite all of this, Doctor's Data's reports classify mercury values in the range of 5-10 µg/g as "elevated" and further state that "no safe reference levels for toxic metals have been established."
+Despite all of this, the report shown above classified mercury values in the range of 5-10 µg/g as "elevated" and further stated that "no safe reference levels for toxic metals have been established."
 Practitioners typically receive two copies of the report, one for the practitioner and one to give to the patient.
 Very few patients understand what the numbers mean.
 They simply see "elevated" lead or mercury, and interpret the "no safe levels" disclaimer to mean that any number above zero is a problem.
 (The fact that the reports use the familiar green, red, yellow and red colors of traffic lights may also have an effect.)
 The patient is then advised to undergo "detoxification" with chelation therapy, other intravenous treatments, dietary supplements, or whatever else the practitioner happens to sell.
+(Note: In 2011, Doctor's Data changed the table headings to "within reference" and "outside reference,"and removed the "no safe levels" statement.
+However, practitioners who use the tests interpret them the same way.)

-This advice is very, very, very wrong.
+The advice to undergo chelation based on provoked testing is very, very, very wrong.
 No diagnosis of lead or mercury toxicity should be made unless the patient has symptoms of heavy metal poisoning as well as a much higher nonprovoked blood level.
 And even if the level is in the 30s—as might occur in an unsafe workplace or by eating lead-containing paint—all that is usually needed is to remove further exposure.
 Chelation therapy is rarely necessary.

 Warnings to Chelationists